OneNote 101: Getting Started with the Basics

 OneNote Templates

-OneNote’s ‘Page Templates’ offer a quick and efficient way to structure your content.
+OneNote’s ‘Page Templates’ help structure your content quickly and efficiently.
 To get started, choose from various templates, including project outlines, to-do lists, and meeting agendas.

-Page Templates in OneNote are more than just a design – they’re a powerful feature that can significantly speed up your workflow.
+Page Templates in OneNote are more than just a design – they significantly speed up your workflow and keep digital notes consistent.

 Whether drafting article content or planning a class project, templates provide a uniform appearance and structure to your digital notes.